anananlyjlyj/mybachelor/README.md

-# mybachelor
+# mybachelor/Astronomy
-Collection of almost 3 years study of physics &amp; some mathematics &amp; some cs.

-It also contains some courses I learned online in vacation.
+Here is the collection of all staffs in astronomy.